Things to Do in Mullingar: The Westmeath Wonder You Need to Explore

 Lake Owel

-Lake Owel offers crystal-clear waters that are popular for swimming, fishing, and water sports, just a few kilometers north of town.
-The lake's spring-fed waters make it notably clearer than many other Leinster lakes.
+Lake Owel is just a few kilometers north of town and offers crystal-clear waters popular for swimming, fishing, and water sports.
+The lake's spring-fed waters are notably clearer than many other Leinster lakes.
+It's popular with swimmers.

 Visitor info: Summer evenings (6-8pm) bring spectacular sunsets across the water.
 Anglers prize this lake for its trout fishing, with the northwest shore offering the best spots.
 Unlike the busier Lough Ennell, Lake Owel tends to be quieter and more peaceful.